kamranahmedse/developer-roadmap/content/guides/design-patterns-for-humans.md

 }
 ```

-Then we have an organization which consists of several different types of employees
+Then we have an organization which consists of several types of employees

 ```php
 class Organization